torutakenaga/torutakenaga.github.io/projects.md

 # Projects

-*Experiments in progress across science, movement, and tools.*
+*Experiments in progress across science, movement, and creative tools.*

 This section is a space for sharing ongoing experiments—some scientific, some artistic, and some practical.

 ---

 ## Scientific Work

-- Seasonal / Pandemic Influenza HA vaccines
+- Seasonal and pandemic influenza HA vaccines
 - Candid#1 (Junin virus vaccine for Argentine hemorrhagic fever)

 ---

-## Regulatory operations and standards
+## Regulatory Operations and Standards

 - WHO ERL operations and standardization
 - Development of national reference standards
 - National testing and regulatory compliance